rzafiamy/ollama-proxy-service/README.md

 *   **Error streaming response**: Check if the target URL is responding correctly and if there are any network issues.
 *   **Invalid API key**: Make sure to set the `API_KEY` variable in the `config.py` file to your desired API key.

+## Thanks

+Special Thanks

+This project wouldn't have been possible without the inspiration and guidance from @rzafiamy!
+His expertise and kindness made a huge difference, and I'm grateful for his contributions. 🙏💖